Banff isn’t real. Not in the way you think. It’s too beautiful, too pristine, like a fever dream soaked in glacier water and maple syrup.

 Athabasca Glacier, Banff View towards Athabasca Glacier.

+But as soon as you enter the wilderness, the town is quickly forgotten.
 The only way to get up to the Athabasca Glacier is by large snow coaches.
-Supposedly there are only 20 of them in the world.
-I walked on the glacier and pondered that it’s about 250 meters of ice below me, almost the height of the Eiffel Tower in Paris.
-At the other side of the brim is the Columbia Icefield, the largest in the Rocky Mountains.
+The driver tells me there are only 20 of them in the world, but I still want one for my own.
+I set foot on the glacier and ponder that it’s about 250 meters of ice below me, almost the height of the Eiffel Tower in Paris.
+At the other side of the brim is the Columbia Icefield, the largest in the mountain range.

 Athabasca Glacier, Banff Exploring Athabasca Glacier.